TheBeaconCrafter/BeaconLabsCore/README.md

 death-messages:
   enabled: true
   custom: "&c{player} was killed by {other}"
+warp-delay: 3
 ```

 - Color codes: `&` syntax (e.g. `&c` for red)
 - Placeholders: `{player}`, `{other}`
+- Warp delay: Time in seconds that players must wait before being teleported to a warp (bypass with permission)

+### Database

+The plugin uses SQLite for storing warp locations:
+- Warps are stored in `plugins/BeaconLabsCore/warps.db`
+- No additional configuration is needed for the database

 ## Commands